Sresht/project1-before/README.md

 INTRODUCTION
 ------------

-Created and maintained by Jason Eccles jme5@njit.edu

 Twittsplay is an app that searches for a Tweet based on a randomly generated dessert and a recipe of that dessert.
 Twittsplay will display the dessert, the quote, the user, the date, and time.
 Twittsplay will also display the recipe title, prep time, ingredients, and a link to the recipe page.
 Clicking "Get a new dessert!", Twittsplay will search for a new dessert and display a new Tweet and recipe!

 INSTALLATION
 ------------

-**In order to get started please clone the repository by using: `git clone https://github.com/NJIT-CS490/project1-jme5`**
+**In order to get started please clone the repository by using: `git clone https://github.com/NJIT-CS490/project1-before`**

 1. This app requires Flask